Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 #### Vector Action Space

-An agent is given instructions from the brain in the form of *actions*.
+An agent is given instructions from the Brain in the form of *actions*.
 ML-Agents toolkit classifies actions into two types: the **Continuous** vector action space is a vector of numbers that can vary continuously.
 What each element of the vector means is defined by the agent logic (the PPO training